international Services Office

 You do not need a valid US visa to complete an admission application at Fuller Seminary; however, you must have a valid non-immigrant visa to enter the United States if you intend to study on campus.

-Most international students admitted to Fuller Seminary will need to obtain F-1 or J-1 Visas to study on campus.
+Most international students admitted to Fuller Seminary will need to obtain F-1 or J-1 Visas to study on the Pasadena campus.

 If you are an international student on another non-immigrant visa status (e.g. H-1, R-1, etc.) and would like more information about your eligibility to enroll in classes at Fuller, please click here.